regebro/BigBad3/slides.rst

 You will have to spend hundreds of man-hours!
 ---------------------------------------------

-Well, this really depends on what you are porting, and how much of course.
+Well, this really depends on the code you need to fix, and how much code of course.
-But I have ported a whole bunch of libraries, and perhaps I have spent hundreds of hours on this.
+But I have added Python 3 support to a whole bunch of libraries, and perhaps I have spent hundreds of hours on this.
 Well, no, not perhaps, I have spent hundreds of man hours on it.
-But these were some really hard libraries to port, and I ported them to Python 3.0 or 3.1, which are much harder to port to than Python 3.3 and later.
+But these were some really hard libraries to move to Python 3, and I ported them to Python 3.0 or 3.1, which are much harder to port to than Python 3.3 and later.
 I also needed them to run on Python 2.5 or even Python 2.4, adding a whole extra player of problems.
 I'm going to look into this later.